AR-js-org/studio-backend/README.md

 Modules are used to generate assets like marker and `.patt` files.

-See [modules docs](docs/modules.md) for detailed documentation and examples.
+See [modules docs](docs/modules.md) for a detailed documentation and examples.

 ## Providers